SINTEF/AutoActive-Python-toolbox/README.md

 # TODO
 There are a couple of pressing issues
 	1. Session Object returned from ArchiveReader should be immutable
-	2. Implement reading and writing of videos.
-	3. Implement error handling
+	2. Implement error handling
-	4. Handle Gaitup and Catapult imports as these are very common sensors used in sports.
+	3. Handle Gaitup and Catapult imports as these are very common sensors used in sports.
-	5. Implement archivewriter and archivereader with context managers